Your Safety is Riding on Maintained RV Tires

 From here, a load and inflation table will support by indicating the tire pressure necessary, but keep in mind the inflation pressure should never exceed the maximum inflation rating indicated on the wheel of the motorhome.

 So, how often should tire pressure be checked, and when?
 How does one check the inflation pressure of their tires?
 Is there an RV tire maintenance schedule recommendation?
-At minimum, it is recommended to check inflation pressure on all tires on a weekly basis and always before taking a long-distance trip.
-Additionally, tires should be checked at the start of every season due to lack of heat and UV exposure.
+At minimum, check inflation pressure on all tires on a weekly basis.
+Do it before a long-distance trip.
+Additionally, check tires at the start of every season.

 Be sure to keep temperature and atmospheric pressure in mind since both effect tire inflation pressure.
-Ideally, tire pressure is checked while tires are cold, as the pressure in a hot tire may be as much as 10 to 25 psi higher than cold tire pressure.
-Another tip to avoiding inaccurate measurements is to check tire pressure in the early morning, before being used.
+Check RV tire pressure when the tires are cold.
+The pressure in a hot tire can be as much as 10 to 25 psi higher than cold tire pressure.
+Check tire pressure in the early morning, before hitting the road.

 Additional RV tire maintenance considerations